hapijs/inert/README.md

     ensuring relative links inside the response are resolved correctly.
 Disabled when the server config `router.stripTrailingSlash` is `true. `Defaults to `false`.
-  - `lookupCompressed` - optional boolean, instructs the file processor to look for the same filename with the '.gz' suffix for a pre-compressed version of the file to serve if the request supports content encoding.
+  - `lookupCompressed` - optional boolean, instructs the file processor to look for the same filename with an extension, depending on the accepted encoding, for a pre-compressed version of the file to serve.
 Defaults to `false`.
+  - `lookupMap` - an `object` which maps content encoding to expected file name extension.
+    Defaults to `{ gzip: '.gz' }`.
   - `etagMethod` - specifies the method used to calculate the `ETag` header response.
     Available values:
       - `'hash'` - SHA1 sum of the file contents, suitable for distributed deployments.